Generalized Alternating Projections on Manifolds and Convex Sets: Convex sets

-We now introduce a definition of $S_{\T(x^*)}$ in the setting of convex sets to simplify the following statements on convergence rates. \begin{defin} For two convex sets $(A,B)$ that satisfy Assumption \ref{ass:regularity-convex} at a point $x^*\in A\cap B$, we define
+We now introduce a definition of $S_{\T(x^*)}$ in the setting of convex sets to simplify the following statements on convergence rates. \begin{defin} For the feasibility problem $(A,B)$ involving two closed convex sets $A,B\subseteq\reals^n$ that satisfy Assumption \ref{ass:regularity-convex} at a point $x^*\in A\cap B$, we define

 where we let

 \end{defin}